 You show them where the bathrooms are, where to park, the lunch room, and all the necessities.

 For lunch, you do not let the new employee sit alone in the lunchroom.
 You schedule a lunch and have the manager and a coworker go out to lunch with him.

 At the end of the day, John is very happy and loves the direction of the company.
 I always say “John are you gonna be coming back tomorrow.”
-This always gets a chuckle out of the employee and let him know that we appreciate his first day of services.
+This always gets a chuckle out of the employee.
+And let him know that we appreciate his first day of service.